vlxcoin/veloxcoin/README.md

+**This respiratory is outdated as of our POW/POS to ERC-20 Coin Swap, completed on September 25 2018**

 # VeloxCoin
 Velox is a proof of work/proof of stake currency that has been created as a share structured currency for the upcoming VeloxBolt decentralized & anonymous exchange and trading platform.
 Velox will be mined, transacted,